ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

  On the toolchain creation page, when Delivery Pipeline is selected from the Configurable Integrations section, the section expands to display the following items:

  	* The application's name
- 	* The Region, Organization, and Space that your pipeline stages deploy to.
+ 	* The region, organization, and space that your pipeline stages deploy to.

 You can configure those items for each tool.